A Season of Gratitude

-Journaling since the age of 10, I have hundreds of pages filled with dreams, secrets, fears, my stories from around the world, spiritual devotions, and music that inspires me.
+Journaling since the age of 10, I have hundreds of pages filled with dreams, secrets, fears, stories from around the world, spiritual devotions, and music that inspires me.
 Over the years, I have formed a regular journal practice that has helped me self-reflect.
 Writing about my feelings eases stress and is a magnificent tool for coping with emotions.
-I added gratitude journaling two years ago, and I wish I had done it sooner.
+I added gratitude journaling a few years ago, and I wish I had done it sooner.

 Benefits of Expressing Gratitude